pedrokkrause/fourier_ephem/README.md

 ## Precision

 The root-mean-square deviation of the Moon's latitude, longitude, and distance in the fitted period is 40", 51", and 165 km, respectively.
 While this level of precision may be considered high by modern standards, it is sufficient for predicting eclipses, as demonstrated below with the total solar eclipse of August 2, 2027.
 Note that the ephemeris can predict eclipses even from the year 3000, rendering it accurate enough for many centuries.
-Eclipse animations can be created using the `eclipseAnimation.py` file.

 ![anigif](https://github.com/PedroKKr/fourierEphem/assets/52111108/2182c447-dc76-451c-a769-c4d6ca8b9768)